thosmos/thosmos.github.io/_posts/2014-12-15-imagining-atomatizing-the-app.markdown

    { :kind :span, :state :text}]}
 {% endhighlight %}

-It is easier for me to read and seems to contain all of the same essential info, without a lot of the repetitive code ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
+It's easier for me to read and seems to contain all of the same essential info, without a lot of the repetitive code ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
 This declaration is taking advantage of some conventions.
 One is that a component will pass to its children the same state that it received, unless otherwise stated (pun intended).
 It's unnecesary to declare its input variables, and it only defines more refined sub-cursors when handing state to its children.
 This declaration could be used to generate the CLJS code above.
 This component uses no state of its own; it's just a container DIV.
 This is another convention: a component is by default a DIV, unless otherwise noted.
 Here's another more complex component, first in Om code:

 {% highlight clojure %}
 (defn comment-list [cs owner]